-508 Compliance and Accessibility What is 508 Compliance?
+What is 508 compliance?

-Section 508 of the Rehabilitation Act is a set of standards that requires federal agencies and those that do business with a federal agency to make Information and Communication Technology (ICT) accessible to employees and members of the public.
-It was enacted to eliminate barriers in ICT making opportunities available for people with disabilities and encourage development of various assistive technologies.
-508 compliance speaks to multiple means of disseminating information including computers, software, and electronic office equipment to the extent that it does not pose an "undue burden".
-There are several laws related to Section 508.
-For our purposes, the two most relevant are: - Section 255 of the Communications Act: requiring telecommunications to be accessible to people with disabilities - 21st Century Communications and Video Accessibility Act of 2010: requiring communications services and products to be accessible by people with disabilities.
-While these laws do explicitly mention individuals with disabilities, 508 compliance is important to ensure that everyone of all learning types have the tools and supports needed in order to be successful.
-Learning styles within a classroom and needs within the education community can vary wildly and in order to ensure a cohesive message reaches all involved, it is important to take the steps needed to get the information and communication out in ways that are accessible for all involved.
-Who does 508 compliance apply to?
+Section 508 of the Rehabilitation Act is a set of standards requiring Information and Communication Technology (ICT) be made accessible to employees and members of the public.
+It was enacted to eliminate barriers in opportunities available for people with disabilities and encourage the development of various assistive technologies.

+508 compliance speaks to multiple means of disseminating information including computers, software, and electronic office equipment.

+Who does 508 compliance impact?

-As mentioned above, 508 compliance doesn't just apply to federal agencies.
-It also impacts any company or entity that does business with a federal agency.
+508 compliance applies to federal agencies and any company or entity that does business with a federal agency.
 This includes but is not limited to private contractors, healthcare, and education.

 Becoming 508 compliant can be a complex and complicated process as many people within an organization are responsible for documents and communications that fall under Section 508.
-Having an understanding of the importance and developing skills on how to accurately apply these standards is essential in providing accessible materials to your entire audience.
-Everyone can make a difference in improving accessibility options for all.
-Some examples of 508 compliance steps include: - Creating documents such as presentations and reports that are accessible so people with all abilities can use them. - Ensuring websites and webpages are accessible to people with all abilities. - Procuring software and hardware intended to help those with a range of abilities and/or disabilities.
-1870 Towers East • 205 Jesse Hill Jr. Drive • Atlanta, GA 30334 • www.gadoe.org
+Having an understanding of the importance of and developing skills on how to accurately apply these standards is essential in providing accessible materials to your entire audience.